 The second challenge is the endogeneity of pollution.
 A large share of pollution is caused by business activity.
 As firms increase their production (where reliance on workers is a major means of achieving this), they emit more pollutants into the environment.
 This leads to “reverse causality,” where higher levels of productivity lead to higher levels of pollution.
 Another concern is that individuals may choose where to live (and work) in part based on the level of air quality in that location.
 When this is the case, it leads to a non-random assignment of pollution, which may give rise to a spurious relationship between pollution and productivity.
 For example, higher-paid individuals may choose to live in cleaner areas.
 These higher-paid individuals may have higher levels of human capital or other unobserved factors that affect their productivity, and these are now correlated with their pollution exposure because of their decision regarding where to live.

 The main approach for overcoming these issues has been through the use of detailed data on worker productivity from specific firms where individual-level productivity is tracked.
-This typically arises in situations where performance-based pay is the norm, e.g. piece-rate wages.
+This typically arises in situations where performance-based pay is the norm, for example piece-rate wages.
 These data often come from administrative records that the business uses to pay its workers.
 Although these measures do not capture all aspects of productivity in all contexts, they are generally a high-quality and reliable measure of worker productivity at the individual level.

 With these daily measures of worker productivity, existing studies explore the relationship between pollution and productivity using high-frequency variation in these variables.
 For example, daily measures of pollution are correlated with daily measures of productivity, adjusting for other daily-level factors that may affect productivity, such as the weather.
 This approach addresses the endogeneity concerns because the emissions of the firm being studied are often trivial, or even non-existent, compared to the plethora of industrial activity that affects air quality in the vicinity of the firm.
 Furthermore, many of the economic factors affecting air quality are unlikely to change on a daily basis.
 Workers are also followed over time, for as long as they stay with the firm, so any relocation decisions are addressed, which further limits the concerns that stem from endogeneity of pollution exposure.